 In foods and beverages, tannic acid is used as a flavoring agent.

-In manufacturing, tannic acid is used in ointments and suppositories for the treatment of hemorrhoids; for tanning hides and manufacturing ink; and to kill dust mites on furniture.
+In manufacturing, tannic acid is used in ointments and suppositories; for tanning hides and manufacturing ink; and to kill dust mites on furniture.

 Uses & Effectiveness

 - Burns.
 Applying tannic acid to the skin does not seem to work for minor burns or sunburns.

 - Diaper rash.
 Applying tannic acid to the skin does not seem to work for diaper rash.

 - Cold sores (herpes labialis).
 Applying tannic acid to the skin does not seem to work for cold sores.

 - Heat rash.
 Applying tannic acid to the skin does not seem to work for heat rash.

 - Diarrhea.
 Early research shows that taking a product containing tannic acid and gelatin (gelatin tannate) might improve symptoms in children who have had diarrhea for no more than 3 days.
 But not all research agrees.